sephora-asia-archive/data-test-sde/README.md

 ## Context

-At Sephora SEA, we are building business schemas on top of the e-commerce databases.
+At Sephora SEA, we are building business schemas on top of the e-commerce source databases.
 For instance, we have a __products__ table which is a consolidation of 30 other tables.
 It contains information for each of our products (ids, descriptions, categories...).